Red-system/News_App/README.md

 3 Click on new project and link your github project

 4 Modify and push the project on main branch for deployment

+## *Upcoming features*

+1. Filter the news headlines by choosing a country
+2. Filter the news headlines by typing in a search bar
+3. Add more style to the list page and solo article page